hl2500/Flappy_Bird/README.md

 # Flappy_Bird - a practice implementation of reinforcement learning with PARL framework

 ## Information
 This is a practice project of reinforcement learning.
 A Deep Q-Network (DQN) model was trained with PARL framework to play the game Flappy Bird.
-Parameter settings need be modified to obtain better score.
+Optimization of parameter settings or longer training time may be necessary to obtain a better score.

 ![test](https://user-images.githubusercontent.com/49323647/86072375-70732b00-ba4f-11ea-95e8-576800c71fa1.gif)